WyattBlue/auto-editor/articles/installing.md

 ### Youtube-dl

 Public domain module used to download videos off of websites.
 When installed, always auto-editor to support URL inputs. i.e

-### Requests

-https module used to check there's a new version of auto-editor.
-Not necessary for anything else.